 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More compact: Is smaller (125x86mm vs 124x98mm) and will fit more readily into a bag.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More heavily discounted: Has been on the market for longer (launched in May 2015).

-The review scores listed above should be treated with care, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.